 3. Sundance Canyon Bike & Hike

 The Sundance Canyon is a super-fun Banff family activity which has a little bit of everything.
-It begins at the historic Cave & Basin site with a 4km easy bike ride on a paved trail through the forest and alongside the beautiful Bow River.
+It begins at the Cave & Basin national historic site with a 4km easy bike ride on a paved trail through the forest and alongside the beautiful Bow River.
 The mountain views across the water are spectacular in all directions.

 Lock up your bikes at the Sundance Canyon trailhead and begin your 2.3km hike.
 Almost immediately, the raging waterfalls of the Sundance Creek will have jaws dropping.
 Your kids will love crossing the bridges at the bottom and the top of this magnificent Banff waterfall.

 Past the waterfall, the hiking trail continues through a magical forest carpeted with dense emerald moss deeper into the Sundance Canyon.
 After 0.7km of hiking you’ll have the option to turn back and follow the Sundance Creek back or continue the loop into the forest.

 On the bike ride back to the Cave & Basin, we recommend taking the Marsh Loop Trail.
 This is a groomed, dirt trail which can get a bit muddy and will have some horse manure, but it’s worth the minor challenges.
 The Marsh Loop Trail bike ride continues along the banks of the Bow River, allowing bike riders to enjoy the incredible scenery just a little longer.
 The Marsh Trail conveniently ends at the Cave & Basin parking lot – one of the free parking lots in Banff.

 Distance: The distance of the Sundance Canyon bike ride is 8km total (4km each way), with a 2.3km hiking loop.
 (The bike ride is 0.5km longer if you take the Marsh Trail).